Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 4: Scuol - St. Moritz

-After breakfast, leave Scuol and head to St. Moritz.
-You’ve got all day to explore this fancy mountain town today.
-St. Moritz is all about the outdoors.
-Summer and winter.
-Whether you’re into biking, hiking, stand up paddling, swimming, windsurfing, skiing, snowboarding, snowshoeing, cross-country skiing or just going for a walk, you’ll find your fix.
+After breakfast, you leave Scuol and head to St. Moritz.
+You have the entire day to explore this chic holiday resort.
+It's all about outdoor experiences here, whether in summer or winter.
+Whether it's cycling, hiking, stand-up paddling, swimming, windsurfing, skiing, snowboarding, snowshoeing, cross-country skiing, or just taking a walk, you'll find everything your heart desires.

-Another place worth visiting, since you have plenty of time in St. Moritz, is Ospizio Bernina.
-With 2253 metres (7397 feet) above sea level, this little railway station is the highest spot of the Bernina Express Line.
-Trains from St. Moritz leave every hour and lead you past several good-looking spots with lakes, glaciers and towering mountains.
+Another must-visit place is Ospizio Bernina.
+At 2,253 meters above sea level, this small station is the highest point of the Bernina Express panoramic train.
+Trains depart hourly from St. Moritz, taking you past lakes, glaciers, and towering mountain peaks.

-Back in St. Moritz, spend the rest of the day strolling through the town or hanging out by the lake.
-It’s not as charming and mystical as other villages in the area like Samedan or La Punt.
-But it’s great for window shopping and maybe, if you’re lucky, you’ll even spot a celebrity or two.
+Back in St. Moritz, you can spend the rest of the day strolling through the town or relaxing by the lake.
+St. Moritz may not be as charming and mystical as other villages in the area, like Samedan or La Punt, but it’s great for some window shopping.
+If you're lucky, you might even spot a celebrity or two.

-Today, you’re going to complete the full Glacier Express from St. Moritz to Zermatt.
-This ride on “the world’s slowest express train” is a once in a lifetime experience and will spoil you with the best views the Alps have to offer.
+Today, you’ll be taking the Glacier Express from St. Moritz to Zermatt.
+This ride on the "slowest express train in the world" is a unique experience.
+Throughout the entire journey, you’ll enjoy some of the best views the Alps have to offer.

-The train leaves St. Moritz twice a day, with both trains departing in the morning.
-The schedule changes throughout the year and there are certain trains that don’t do the full journey between St. Moritz and Zermatt.
-To find your connection, please make sure you consult their current timetable.
+The train departs St. Moritz twice daily in the morning.
+The schedule changes throughout the year, and some trains do not run the entire route between St. Moritz and Zermatt.
+To find your connection, make sure to check the current timetable in advance.

-It takes just over 8 hours to complete and depending on what time you leave St. Moritz, you’ll arrive in Zermatt between 5 and 6 pm.
-Whenever you do arrive, spend the rest of the day strolling through this little mountain town and enjoy the sight of the mighty Matterhorn.
+The journey takes just over 8 hours, and depending on when you leave St. Moritz, you’ll arrive in Zermatt between 5:00 PM and 6:00 PM.
+Once you arrive, you can spend the rest of the day strolling through the charming mountain town and enjoying the sight of the majestic Matterhorn.

 Glacier Express Grüne WiesenGlacier Express im Sommer (Foto: Swiss Travel System)